dtjv/poc-poetry/README.md

-# py-demo
+# poc-poetry

-A proof-of-concept python project setup.
+A proof-of-concept using python and poetry. [wip]

 ## Tech Stack